kmaterna/cubbie/README.md

 # S1_batches

-This set of scripts is built on top of GMTSAR to perform Sentinel-1 batch processing.
-It will search the Sentinel-1 archive, download data, organize files, select the super-master, produce interferograms with GMTSAR, and perform other options.
+This set of codes will help with Sentinel-1 batch processing.
+It will search the Sentinel-1 archive, download data, organize files, produce interferograms with GMTSAR, and perform other options.

 ## Description

-Dislcaimer: this library is under development and is frequently updated.
-Nonetheless, please feel free to read, fork, use, and/or contribute.
+Disclaimer: Just use MintPy instead!

+I still use this library for basic things like searching the Sentinel-1 archive, reading GMTSAR and ISCE files into Python, and maybe doing a simple average, but for my future time series needs, I intend to switch to MintPy.

 ### Capabilities:
 * The scripts in Data_Search_and_Download will search through SciHub for Sentinel-1 images and make maps of image footprints and timing plots.
 You can optionally download all your search results too.